The PTARMIGAN LAND GROUP

 We have dramatically reduced our use of paper and printer inks/toners and are a pathway to become > 80% paper free throughout our offices (from a 2018 baseline), where the only paper still required will be for statutory filings, and as government departments become more digitally-friendly we can reduce those.

-All our lights are highly efficient LEDS, replacing every light fitting in 2023
+All our lightbulbs are highly efficient LEDs; we replaced every light fitting in 2023.

 We have had an almost 40% reduction in electricity consumption per capita between 2019 and 2023, thanks to switching to more energy-efficient electrical equipment in the office and our agile working policy.